petersn/web-sploosh-kaboom/README.md

 Want to suggest feedback?
 Log an issue under the "Issues" tab.

 Want to discuss this tool further in depth?
-Join the [Linkus7 Discord](https://discord.gg/linkus7), and chat in the #sploosh-kaboom channel.
+Join the [Linkus7 Discord](https://discord.gg/linkus7).

 ## Temporary credit page